Research

 Controlling Selectivity in Catalysis

 One area of research focuses on controlling selectivity in cross coupling reactions.
-For example, we are studying the ways that N-heterocyclic carbene and phosphine ligands influence palladium and nickel’s preference for reaction at different positions of electrophiles.
+For example, we are studying the ways that ligands, Pd speciation, and novel cross-coupling mechanisms influence palladium’s preference for reaction at different positions of electrophiles.
 Our goal is to develop catalytic systems for cross coupling that can provide unconventional selectivity, thereby improving the versatility of cross-coupling in organic synthesis.